 INTRODUCTION

 Dublin South City Educate Together Secondary School (Dublin South City ETSS) is a multi-denominational, co-educational secondary school recognised by the Department of Education and Skills (DES).
 As such, it operates within the regulations laid down by the DES.
-Act,The school follows the curricular programmes prescribed by the Department, which may be amended from time to time, in accordance with Sections 9 and 30 of the Education Act, 1998.
+This Admissions Policy was developed in accordance with the provisions of the Education Act, 1998, the Education Welfare Act, 2000, the Equal Status Act, 2000, and the Education of Persons with Special Needs Act, 2004.

+The Board of Management reserves the right to amend this number according to the accommodation available to the school in consultation with the Department of Education and Skills.

 VISION